He grabbed two cups from the cupboard, without really thinking about it.

 They weren't sure where it was.
 Chris insisted that there wasn't one to find unless you looked among the living.
 Bobby just kept smiling.

 He smiled and joked the entire trip to the compound where she had been killed.
-Dr. Frese has recommended that all who grieved and had a survival's guilt (such as Chris) go and perform an act of closure.
+Dr. Frese recommended that all that grieved and had a survival's guilt (such as Chris) go and perform an act of closure.

 What he wasn't expecting to find when he stepped off the plane was Bishop standing over the spot they roughly guessed she had been killed.

 Chris muttered under his breath as Jean and Scott pushed him forward.
 Bobby had no problem walking up to the time jumper.

 "Hey, Lucas!"
 The much larger man locked up but turned to acknowledge Iceman.
 "Didn't think we'd find you out here."
 Out here was now covered with a grass and wild flowers.
 The walls that had once stood about twelve feet high crumbled to about two or less feet high.

 "I came to pay my respects."
 Bishop commented coolly, raising his hand again.
 Bobby's head tipped to the side as a hand held device bleeped when the black man turned it to the left of the death scene.

 His eyes narrowed slightly and Bobby felt his smile slip into a frown as his eyebrows wove together for a moment before relaxing.